Fluid limit for the Poisson encounter-mating model

-In \cite{GY14}, we introduced the stochastic encounter-mating (SEM) model to generalize Gimelfarb's models.
+In \cite{GunYil14a}, we introduced the stochastic encounter-mating (SEM) model to unify and generalize Gimelfarb's models.
 The key feature of this generalization is the introduction of firing times which allows one to define a wide range of models and take advantage of their invariance under certain changes of parameters.
-We investigated in detail the generic case where $p_{ij}=1$ for all $i,j\in[k]$, that is, there are no preferences, and proved among other things that there is panmixia for all firing time distributions and that the firing times and the mating pattern are independent.
+We investigated in detail the special case where $p_{ij}=1$ for all $i,j\in[k]$, that is, definite mating upon encounter, and proved among other things that there is panmixia for all firing time distributions and that the firing times and the mating pattern are independent.
 As we have already seen, the pair-type process of Poisson EM is a continuous-time Markov process whose rates depend on the parameters of the model through $\pi_{ij}=p_{ij}(\alpha_i+\beta_j)$.
 Hence, one can play with the parameters without changing the model as long as $\pi_{ij}$'s stay the same.
-Using this and our analysis of the case with no preferences, we concluded that the model exhibits panmixia if it can be changed into a model with no preferences, more precisely, if there are non-negative numbers $\bar \alpha_i$ and $\bar \beta_j$ such that $\pi_{ij}=p_{ij}(\alpha_i+\beta_j)=1(\bar \alpha_i+\bar \beta_j)$ for every $i,j\in[k]$.
+Using this and our analysis of the case with definite mating upon encounter, we concluded that the model exhibits panmixia if there are non-negative numbers $\bar \alpha_i$ and $\bar \beta_j$ such that $\pi_{ij}=p_{ij}(\alpha_i+\beta_j)=1(\bar \alpha_i+\bar \beta_j)$ for every $i,j\in[k]$.
 We record this condition for future reference. \begin{definition} We say that Poisson EM satisfies the fine balance condition if there exist non-negative numbers $\bar{\alpha}_1,\dots,\bar{\alpha}_k$ and $\bar \beta_1,\dots,\bar{\beta}_k$ such that

 Equivalently,